gvan/PisniFlutter/README.md

 # Pisni

-Application is written with Flutter framework.
+Application is written with the Flutter framework.

-State management and dependency injection are done using Provider package.
-Data are stored in database and drift package provides access to the data.
+State management and dependency injection are done using the Provider package.
+Data is stored in a database.
+The drift package provides access to the database.
 Data layer consists of data sources and repositories.
-Data sources provide CRUD access to assets, shared preferences and database.
+Data sources provide CRUD access to assets, shared preferences and databases.
 Repositories merge data from different data sources together.

-There are no use cases because of straighforward business logic.
+There are no use cases because of straightforward business logic.

 Presentation layer consists of ViewModels and Widgets.
-ViewModels contain business logic, update states and notify Widgets about state changes using ChangeNotifier technic.
+ViewModels contain business logic, update states and notify Widgets about state changes using ChangeNotifier technique.